Hacking tutorials

 First, you have to manually authenticate in the target web application using your web browser.
 Second, you need to get the session cookie string from the browser.

-For example, using Google Chrome, you have performed the following actions:
+For example, using Google Chrome, you perform the following actions:

 • Enter Developer Tools – by Menu > More tools > Developer Tools (or Ctrl + Shift + I)